 1. Make sure all the jars you are going to use are nice and clean.
 Many people use mason jars for their canning.
 A wide mouth 1/2 gallon canning jar is perfect for this recipe.

 2. Now to make the brine.
-Use 2 Tbsp of natural sea salt or another nature salt to 4 cups (1 quart) of filter or distilled water.
+Use 2 Tbsp. of natural sea salt or another non-iodized salt to 4 cups (1 quart) of filtered or distilled water.
 Hard water is less than desirable.
 Stir together until the salt is dissolved into the water.

-3. Next pack your fresh cucumber, fresh dill, and fresh garlic into the clean jars leaving 2 inches between the top of the cucumbers and the top of the jar.
+3. Next pack your fresh cucumbers, fresh dill, and fresh garlic into the clean jars leaving 2 inches between the top of the cucumbers and the top of the jar.

-4. Fill the jars with the brine water until there is 1 inch from the top of the water and the top of the jar.
+4. Fill the jars with the brine water until there is 1 inch from the top of the water to the top of the jar.

 5. THIS PART IS CRUCIAL!
 To make sure the food stays below the water surface, place a fermenting cup or a small clean baby food jar on top of the cucumbers insuring that it all stay below the water's surface.
-If the vegetables get above the surface mold can happen!
+If the vegetables get above the surface mold can happen and ruin your batch.

-6. Place the har's lid on top making sure it's airtight so no oxygen can get in.
+6. Place the jar's lid on top making sure it's airtight so no oxygen can get in.
 There are special fermenting lids you can purchase that work great for this step.